-- a.
-Buildings and structures owned by the Authority and leased to and occupied by tenants or their sub-tenants shall not be remodeled or refinished in any manner whatsoever without advance permission from the Authority.
-Any such remodeling or refinishing project of an Authority owned building or structure shall follow all of the same requirements and conditions identified in these Guidelines, except that finishes shall match the existing finishes of that particular building or structure, unless otherwise approved by the Authority. - b.
+- b.
 No tenant owned building or structure shall be remodeled or refinished without first submitting plans and specifications for such remodel or refinish to the Authority for review and approval in advance. - c.
 All exterior remodeling or refinishing shall adhere to the requirements of these Development Guidelines as if the building or structure was being constructed new. - d.
-All remodeling or refinishing shall comply with applicable sections of the North Carolina State Building Code.
+All remodeling or refinishing shall comply with applicable sections of the North Carolina State Building Code, as well as any local applicable city or county building codes or requirements.
 Depending upon the extent of the remodeling, building permits or other smaller stand-alone permits may be required.
-Nothing in these Development Guidelines is intended to supersede or preempt state building code standards. - e.
+Nothing in these Development Guidelines is intended to supersede or pre-empt state or local building code standards. - e.
 All new telephone, data, and other information technology related hardware, software and equipment shall comply with the Greater Asheville Regional Airport Authority Telecommunications Infrastructure requirements contained in Appendix 1 herein.

-XXXI.
+XXXII.
 Tenant Pavement Maintenance and Repair